 By 1937, 424 Marlborough was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
 They previously had lived at 463 Commonwealth.
 He was a physician and surgeon, and maintained his office at 424 Marlborough and a second office at 151 Warren in Roxbury.

 On November 15, 1937, 424 Marlborough was acquired from Max Miller by Domenic Salvati and his wife, Genesia (DeBernardi) Salvati.
 In the deed, Max Miller included a proviso that, for a fifteen year period, the property could not be used for a drug store nor for the sale of chemicals and other drug materials.

 In February of 1948, he applied for (and subsequently received) permission to build a one story addition in the open space between 424 and 426 Marlborough, to be used as a storeroom for the Marlboro Market.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-86).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-86).